|Organic Pasture Raised

 an additional fee.
 Cornish Hens will be approximately 1 to 2 lbs.
 Heritage breed

-chickens will be available mid-summer and weigh 3 to 5 pounds.
+chickens will be available mid-to-late-summer and weigh 3 to 5 pounds.

 Chickens can be halved, quartered or otherwise cut up for you, at an additional